top of page

 Slide 16_9 - 30.jpg

-To explore how petrichor could be recreated at home, hands-on testing was conducted with different soil mixtures.
+After understanding how petrichor is produced in nature, I started to explore how petrichor could be recreated at home.
+Hands-on testing was conducted with different soil mixtures.

 Slide 16_9 - 39.jpg